richmondu/FT900/IoT/ft90x_iot_brtcloud/README.md

 # FT900 client for [libpyiotcloud](https://github.com/richmondu/libpyiotcloud)

-This project is an FT900 MQTT client example for libpyiotcloud.
+# libpyiotcloud

-libpyiotcloud platform demonstrates a custom IoT cloud platform for secure access and control of an MCU-based smart device remotely from a mobile or desktop web application via REST APIs (<b>HTTP over TLS</b>) with back-end <b>AMQP over TLS</b> connectivity and device-side <b>MQTT over TLS</b> connectivity.
+libpyiotcloud is a dockerized IoT platform for secure remote access and control of an MCU-based smart device from a mobile or desktop web application via REST APIs (<b>HTTP over TLS</b>) with back-end <b>AMQP over TLS</b> connectivity and device-side <b>MQTT over TLS</b> connectivity.